bagheri365/CatDog-Calssifier-Deployment/README.md

     Figure: Cat vs Dog Classifier diagram.
 </p>

-The inception v3 model weights can be accessed as the folowing:
+The inception v3 weights can be accessed as the folowing:

 ```
 wget --no-check-certificate \